tlswg/tls13-spec/draft-ietf-tls-tls13.md

 -  Remove support for static RSA and DH key exchange.

 -  Remove support for non-AEAD ciphers.

+##  Major Differences from TLS 1.2

+The following list of changes is by no means exhaustive.
+It is meant to be used as an executive summary of what's changed.

+- The list of supported ciphersuites has been pruned of all algorithms that are considered legacy.
+Those that remain are all Authenticated Encryption with Associated Data (AEAD) and all offer Perfect Forward Secrecy (PFS).

+- A Zero-RTT mode was added, saving a round-trip at connection setup.

+- More encrypted handshake messages, including Certificate.

+- Significant changes to the handshake records and state machine; removal of CCS.

+- ECC is now in the base spec.

+- Other cryptographic improvements including the removal of compression and custom DHE groups, a revision of key derivation which now uses HKDF, change of RSA padding to PSS, and removal of DSA.

+- Version negotiation has been simplified.

 ## Updates Affecting TLS 1.2